 Almost on your way!

 Here are some final quick tips to help you save on your holiday journey:

 - Avoid overweight bag fees.
 Don’t over-pack your checked suitcases and weigh your bag at home.
 Think you can condense your belongings into just a carry-on bag?
 Save on checked-bag fees too!

 - Take a cab, public transportation or ask a friend to drive you to the airport.
 Airport parking fees can be fairly steep.

 - Arrive early.
-Missing your flight is not only stressful, but it could possibly result in you having to pay extra for a later departure.
+Missing your flight is not only stressful, but could possibly result in you having to pay extra for a later departure.

-- If you’re traveling by car, bus or train, pack a bag full of sandwiches or snacks.
+- If you’re travelling by car, bus or train, pack a bag full of sandwiches or snacks.
 This will save you the cost of having to stop at restaurants or buying overpriced meals on board.